Uglemat/Malang/README.md

 ###List comprehensions

-You can use list comprehensions to create new lists out of old lists.
+You can use list comprehensions to create new lists.
 This is the syntax:

     #[<elem_expr> | <emitter1>, <emitter2>, ... <emitterN>]